s3nmith/ML-basics-from-scratch/README.md

 ## Implementation

-I build this shallow neural network from cratch using Python.
+I build this shallow neural network from scratch using Python.
 The implementation covers:

 - Creating seperate Test and Training Samples
 - Variety of Activation Functions